alixgrillo/Responsive-Portfolio/README.md

 ## Description
 ------------------------------------------------
-- Homework #1 was to create a professional portfolio site using HTML/CSS.
+- Homework #2 was to modify a professional portfolio site using HTML/CSS with Media Queries to enable mobile responsiveness.
 This should be committed to a GitHub repository and published using GitPages.

 - There are 3 HTML pages that will be described below.
 Each page will share the same header style.
 The header contains a logo that contains